jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 p_i =  \frac{e^{score_i}}{\sum e^{score_c}}
 $$

 For example, the school bus above may have a score of (3.2, 0.8, 0) for the class school bus, truck and airplane respectively.
-The probability for the corresponding class is
+The probability for the correponding class is

 $$
 p_{\text{bus}} =  \frac{e^{3.2}}{ e^{3.2} + e^{0.8} + e^0} = 0.88